blesta/gateway-kassacompleet/README.md

 3. Log in to your admin Blesta account and navigate to
 > Settings > Payment Gateways

-4. Find the Kassa Compleet gateway and click the "Install" button to install it
+4. Find the Credit/Debit Cards (Kassa Compleet) gateway and click the "Install" button to install it

 5. You're done!